Read our damp and mould report focusing on Awaab's Law

 From the 2024-2025 submission onwards, this information should always be included.

-Do landlords need to keep their annual complaints and service improvement report and governing body response from previous years published on their website?
+• Should landlords keep annual complaints and service improvement reports and governing body responses from previous years published on their website?

 Provision 8.2 of Code sets out that: